Weight Watchers Friendly Recipe: Spinach Quiche

 The results?
 Perfect.

-- 1 pie crust, prepared for a 9-inch deep dish pie plate and pre-baked (I used a frozen Marie Callendar crust from my freezer.)
+- 1 pie crust, prepared for a 9-inch deep dish pie plate and pre-baked (I used a frozen Marie Calendar crust pre-baked according to the package instructions)

 - 3 large eggs